TKV-LF/Aura-test/README.md

 ## Backend
 This repository contains the backend implementation for managing bookings in a restaurant.
 The backend is developed using Express.js and MongoDB to provide a RESTful API.

-## Environment Variables

-To run this project, you need to set the following environment variable in your `.env` file:

-- `DATABASE_URL`: mongodb+srv://thuongkhung68:thuongkhung120@cluster0.zlcs6

 ## Running the Project

 1. Install dependencies: `npm install`